ElektraInitiative/libelektra/doc/decisions/decision_process.md

 - Decision PRs do not significantly change anything but one decision.
 - Changes not changing the decision step or the direction of the decision are not decision PRs.
 - The person merging the decision PR must be someone else as the person that created the decision.
+- The purpose of decisions is to have clear descriptions of technical problems and solutions.
+  There is no claim that decisions contain everything that was said.
+  In particular corrections of wrong decision text is, if at all, only visible via git history.
+  Rather it is important that decisions:
+  - contain everything relevant, and
+  - what is written is technically correct.
+- Participants are explicitly allowed to skip discussions and only read the decisions text.
+  If the problem is not yet clear, only partial reviews are encouraged.
+  @markus2330 will do so of time budget reasons and to make sure the decisions stay understandable.

 ## Assumptions